ankschoubey/old-blog/_posts/2022-03-19-method-when-should.md

 Blocks group tests together, making them easier to find.

 Also, when tests run in IDE like IntelliJ, the output is much cleaner.
-The example section below is a good representation of this.
+The example section above is a good representation of this.

 # Template for JUnit